FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 ```
 :::
 ::: c info Note
-The original response from the fetch call is an HTTP response, not the actual JSON.
+The initial response from the fetch call is an HTTP response, not the actual JSON.
 To extract the JSON body content from the response, we use the `json()` method.
 :::

 ### Adding animations